mattsta/pcache/README.md

 Usage
 -----
 The cache server is designed to memoize a specific Module:Fun.
-The key in a cache is the Argument passed in to Module:Fun/1.
+The key in a cache is the Argument passed to Module:Fun/1.

 Start a cache:

         CacheName = my_cache,
         M = database,
         F = get_result,